dr-itz/redmine_workflow_enhancements/README.md

 ## License and thanks

-This plugin uses a nice helper to provide a `render_super()` method in the views, found in a similar plugin by Tristan Harris: https://github.com/tristanharris/workflow_viz
+This plugin uses a helper to provide a `render_super()` method in the views, found in a similar plugin by Tristan Harris: https://github.com/tristanharris/workflow_viz

-Since this is a Redmine plugin, Redmine is licensed under the GPLv2 and the GPL is very clear about derived work and such, this plugin is licensed under the same license.
+Since this is a Redmine plugin, Redmine is licensed under the GPLv2 and the GPLv2 is very clear about derived work and such, this plugin is licensed under the same license.